 What is Aggravated Assault?

-Aggravated Assault (s.
-268 of the Criminal Code) involves wounding, maiming or disfiguring the complainant or endangering his or her life.
+Aggravated Assault under section 268 of the Criminal Code of Canada involves wounding, maiming or disfiguring the complainant or endangering his or her life.
 The key conceptual distinction between Aggravated Assault and other forms of assault is that it requires the consequences of the assault to be considered.
 If one person strikes another, and leaves them wounded, maimed or disfigured, or the attack endangers the person’s life, they may be convicted of aggravated assault.

 In law, for a person to be considered wounded, their skin must be broken in some way.
 To maim someone means to injure them to such an extent that they are no longer able to fight back.
 Disfigurement is determined by reference to the longevity of the injury that occurs, and amounts to something beyond a temporary effect on the victim’s figure or appearance.
 Endangerment of life occurs when the actions of the perpetrator pose a significant risk to the victim’s life.

-The sentence for Aggravated Assault is up to 14 years imprisonment.
+The sentence for Aggravated Assault is up to 14 years imprisonment in Canada.

 How Can DUVADIE Law Defend against an Aggravated Assault Charge?